Millionaires, Billionaires, and soon we will have Trillionaires.

 Have you ever heard of the Rothchild family?

 Some think they’re so wealthy that they hide their wealth.

 Some think they have amassed, over centuries, a hideous amount of wealth.

-It could be folklore, but some sources point to the Rothchild family even making loans to Napolean.
+It could be folklore, but some say the Rothchild family even made loans to Napolean?